 This course will provide an introduction to communication research.
 It will include framing appropriate questions for research, choosing a suitable qualitative or quantitative method and sample, crafting the research design and collection of data.
 Data analysis and interpretation, as well as research ethics, will also be addressed.

 375 INTERNSHIP IN COMMUNICATION STUDIES - 3 hours

 Students will function as applied professionals in communication fields appropriate to their interests and training, including radio and television stations, theatres, public relations firms, etc. May not be repeated for credit.
 Application forms are available in the department office.
 Prerequisite: Juniors or seniors majoring or minoring in communication studies.

 An exploration of war rhetoric found in current and historical artifacts.
 Students will utilize classical and contemporary methods of rhetorical criticism and reflect upon the ethical nature of persuasive appeals.
 Course content will include a survey of historical, political, philosophical and religious documents, in addition to an investigation of site specific commemorative rhetoric such as the Vietnam Veterans Memorial and the Korean War Veterans Memorial.
 C-3RC.

 432 GUERRILLA JOURNALISM - 3 hours

 At the intersection of professional media production and political activism, guerrilla journalists use cameras, microphones and post-production editing to craft media processes.
 Students will form “media collectives,” will produce audio and video projects, and will upload these projects to the internet.
 Activities will include formal instruction on equipment usage, video composition, distribution strategies, and the role of guerrilla journalism in civic activism.
-Prerequisites: COMM 232 or permission of instructor.
+Prerequisites: COMM 232.

 477 SENIOR INTERNSHIP IN COMMUNICATION STUDIES - 3 hours